keygenqt/aurora-cli/README.md

   - sign - Sign (with re-sign) RPM package.
 * device
   - available - Get available devices from configuration.
+  - command - Execute the command on the device.

 ## Usage